OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Add a new variable: AppSettings:AppVersion and add value #{Octopus.Release.Number}]

-Links to references of useful system variables, as well as relevant variable syntax, can be found in the additional resources.
+Links to the documentation for System Variables, as well as all the relevant variable syntax we've used, can be found in the additional resources.

 Now, let's redeploy the website.
 Remember, since we've changed our Process and our Variables, it's necessary to create a new Release.
-If we were to re-deploy the old release, we'd be redeploying the old Process and Variables which would not reflect the changes we've just made.
+If we were to re-deploy the old Release, we'd be redeploying the old Process and Variables which would not reflect the changes we've just made.

-[Create release, redeploy to dev, refresh wesite, highlight the new environment name and version number]
+[Create release, redeploy to development, refresh website, highlight the new environment name and version number]

 Finally, there are times when we might want to share variables across multiple Projects.
 For example, perhaps we have some standard conventions for logging and we want to apply them globally.